-Once you have completed the installation work and gathered all evidence, it's time to upload everything (including the completed checklist) into the JAF.
-The completed JAFs will be reviewed by members of the Assessment Panel to help them determine whether you meet the requirements for certification.
+Once you have completed the installation work and gathered all evidence, it's time to upload everything (including the completed checklist) via the online JAF.
+The completed JAFs will be reviewed by members of the Assessment Panel to determine whether you meet the requirements of the certification.